|

 Washington, Cleveland, Detroit, St. Louis, Los Angeles, Philadelphia, Brooklyn,

 Chicago, Baltimore, Kansas City, Boston and others.
-Mickey also hit the

 10. What was Mickey 's biggest contract with the